How to tailor your graduate CV to Shell

 Here are some things you should keep in mind:

 - Don't try to include your life story; CVs should be clear and concise, with no waffle.
 While it's important to cover your full work history, for less relevant experience, you may want to pick out only a few key pieces of information rather than giving an in-depth account of each role.

 - Highlight your most relevant experiences and provide details about your role and accomplishments.
 Your CV is a chance to sell yourself so make sure to highlight your personal contribution (write I, not we) and anything you achieved that you were proud of.

-- For your education history, Shell suggests that you include information on any relevant modules or projects.
+- For your education history, Shell suggests that you include information on any relevant modules, projects or dissertations.
 This will help demonstrate your interest in and knowledge of your chosen scheme.
 Give an overview of what you did and what you learned.
 It's not necessary to list every module you studied at university.
 Instead, pick the modules you think are most relevant to Shell and the scheme you've applied for.

 - Focus on the skills your degree and work experience helped you develop.
 So, for example, giving a presentation to your seminar group might have improved your communication skills, while working on a group essay might have developed your ability to work with others.